-What is different about this command and the command to love our neighbor as we would our selves (Mark 12:29-31)?
+What is different about this new command of Jesus and the command to love our neighbor as we would our selves (Mark 12:29-31)?

 This final instruction of Jesus to His followers is found in all four of the gospels and the beginning of Acts.
 It is not optional.
 It is our primary mission and the heart of God for the world.

 The first place we see the Great Commission is in Matthew 28:19-20.
 The other ones?
 Here's a hint—look at the end of the other three gospels and the beginning of the book of Acts.

 Can you find each occurrence of it?
 How is this foundational truth at work in your life?

-If you still aren't sure where these expressions of the Great Commission are, then leave a comment or drop me a note via my contact page.
+If you still aren't sure where these expressions of the Great Commission are, then check this post out—What Do You Not Understand About "Go"?

 What's your view on these 5 foundational truths?